microsoft/fluentui/apps/fabric-website/src/pages/Overviews/ControlsPage/docs/web/ControlsOverview.md

 ### Fluent Updates

 The Fabric React components are being updated to reflect the Fluent design system.
-While these changes will be the default in a future release, a preview is available via the [Fluent theme package](https://www.npmjs.com/package/@uifabric/fluent-theme) so that you can test the updated styles in your app.
+While these changes will be the default in the May release of Fabric React 7, a preview is available via the [Fluent theme package](https://www.npmjs.com/package/@uifabric/fluent-theme) so that you can test the updated styles in your app.
 [Read more about how to use the Fluent theme in your app](#/controls/web/fluent-theme).